Photo by: Chris Knight

 And what about the commitment?
 Once you sign on the dotted line, you are “club team” property.
 They suck up your time with practices and travel and, if you aren’t able to go to Sunday’s game, no biggie, little Suzy (who is a year younger and looks like a newborn deer stumbling around on the field) will play up.
 What does that teach a child and an athlete about individual responsibility and the commitment they have to their team?
 What team?
 Where is the glory in that?
 I am not sure there is any.

-Back when sports were actually competitive, when you truly earned a spot and became part of a team, it was the only thing in the world that mattered.
-Practice was required and you weren’t there because you had to be, you were there because you wanted to be better.
+Back when sports were actually competitive when you truly earned a spot and became part of a team, it was the only thing in the world that mattered.
+The practice was required and you weren’t there because you had to be, you were there because you wanted to be better.
 Not showing up didn’t even occur to you because, when you made it to that level, you lived it.
 You breathed it.
 It was your passion.
-You had heart.
+You had the heart.
 You had grit.
 You would do anything to win.
 And, when you did, it was the greatest feeling in the world.
 When you didn’t, you went over it in your head a thousand times.
 You asked yourself, “How can I be better?”
 My generation of athletes held each other accountable.
 We relied on each other.
 We trusted one another.
 We were a single unit made up of 11 players that thought like 1.

 Competitive sports have a way of imitating life.
 In mine, it was soccer that really shaped me.
 I had to work for every achievement–the same goes for life as an adult.
 When I fucked up on the field, it hurt.
 But I learned from it and learned to never give up.
 When shit gets real as a grownup, I call upon the life skills I honed on the field to get me through my stuff.
 That is the point of youth sports and right now it is failing our kids.
 Times have changed and, while everyone complains about the entitled generation of kids these days, it seems to me that we are at fault.
 We are programming young people to get whatever they want, whenever they want.
 When the harsh realities of life come and slap them in the face, they won’t be ready.
 They won’t be able to handle them.
 We need to be harder on our kids and let them experience both failure and great achievement so that they grow into young people who will contribute to society.
 I am just not sure this can be accomplished in a world where everyone makes the team…